Website Design & Brand Identity for a Luxury Rental Home

 Weaknesses

-To understand the current state of the website, I audited each page for content, SEO practices, and mobile responsiveness.
+To understand the current state of the website, I audited each of the 15 pages for content, SEO practices, and mobile responsiveness.

 A document showcasing the content audit of the Mallard Hall website.